Peter Burling (sailor): Olympic classes

 At the 2012 London Olympics, Burling (then aged 21) was the youngest 49er sailor.
 He won the silver medal as helm in the 49er class alongside Blair Tuke.
 His silver medal was, jointly, New Zealand's 100th Olympic medal.

+Burling with Blair Tuke were Olympic flag bearers for New Zealand at the 2016 Olympics.
+They were just the 4th New Zealand flagbearers to win a gold medal at the same Olympics.
+At age 25, Burling was the youngest ever 49er Olympic gold medal skipper.
+He and Tuke won the 2016 Olympics with two races to spare and by an overall 43-point margin – winning by the most points of any sailing class in the Olympics in over 50 years.